PravinJamale/Website-Scraping-Tool.py/README.md

 a.
 Establishing Browser Connection:

-   1.The project uses Selenium's webdriver to establish a connection with the Chrome browser.
+   1. The project uses Selenium's webdriver to establish a connection with the Chrome browser.

-   2.The browser window is maximized to ensure optimal visibility.
+   2. The browser window is maximized to ensure optimal visibility.

 b.
 Navigating to the Website:

-   1.The code opens a target website (https://www.knowafest.com/explore/upcomingfests) to scrape event data.
+   1. The code opens a target website (https://www.knowafest.com/explore/upcomingfests) to scrape event data.

 c.
 Scraping Event Data: